wnickeson/WaltsMacros/README.md

 Read a .txt file to see the macro code.
 Look for the "How it works" section near the top for complete information on how to use the macro and its features.

+Check back often for updates, enhancements, bug corrections, and new macros!